 Rachel enjoyed a successful career as a hand-cyclist, winning time-trial gold at Beijing 2008 and bronze in the road race at London 2012.
-Seeking a new challenge, Rachel transferred to rowing in 2013 and has qualified the arms-shoulders women’s single scull boat for Rio 2016.
+Seeking a new challenge, Rachel transferred to rowing in 2013 and qualified the arms-shoulders women’s single scull boat for Rio 2016.

-She won silver on her international debut at the 2014 World Cup in Aiguebelette and finished 5th at that year’s World Championships in Amsterdam, close behind London 2012 Paralympic champion Alla Lysenko of Ukraine.
+She won silver on her international debut at the 2014 World Cup in Aiguebelette and finished 5th at that year’s World Championships in Amsterdam, close behind London 2012 Paralympic Champion Alla Lysenko of Ukraine.

 Rachel finished the 2015 season on a high after winning a first World Championship medal in her rowing.
 Despite undergoing shoulder surgery in April, she made a quick return to the water and qualified her boat for Rio at the 2015 World Championships in Aiguebelette, France, winning a silver after reeling in fast-starting Norwegian Birgit Skarstein to secure second place behind Israel’s Moran Samuel.

 Ahead of her selection for Rio, Rachel took gold at the 2016 World Cup in Poznan with a perfectly timed finish, to beat both Skarstein and Samuel.

 At Rio 2016, Rachel won singles sculls gold, eight years after she last topped the Paralympic podium in cycling.
 She was behind throughout the race but overhauled Chinese rival Lili Wang just a few metres from the finish line.

 Rachel’s career in disability sport began when she made her competitive debut in cycling in 2006.
 Her potential was soon spotted by British Cycling’s coaches, who placed her on a full-time coaching programme in 2007.